about the program:

 Nursery Rhyme of the month—rhymes, speech and language, letters, prereading skills, art, music…(I could go on and on about how much can be taught through nursery rhymes!)

-Journals/Kidwriting—learning to draw “parts” of things (Ex.—a person has a head, body, arms, legs, face, etc.), drawing pictures, using a variety of colors, drawing the setting and characters, listening for sounds in words, spelling words by listening for sounds and matching letters to those sounds.
+Journals/Kidwriting—learning to draw “parts” of things (Ex.—a person has a head, body, arms, legs, face, etc.), drawing pictures, using a variety of colors, drawing the setting and characters and showing what is happening, listening for sounds in words, spelling words by listening for sounds and matching letters to those sounds.

-Crafts—expressing ourselves, learning to use art supplies such as markers, paints, crayons, glue sticks, glue bottles, scissors, and glitter.
+Crafts—expressing ourselves, learning to use art supplies such as markers, paints, crayons, glue sticks, glue bottles, and scissors.

 Games—learning all of our skills and concepts while moving and getting our whole bodies involved in the process!